 During the early spring 2020 semester, the collective minds of seventeen MCC employees came together to draft the SENDAS grant proposal with the intention to elevate the experience and outcomes of diverse learners at MCC.
 In addition to student impact, this grant also aims to foster a culture of diversity and inclusion among college employees.
 The Title V SENDAS grant was awarded to MCC in October 2021.
 This five-year grant is funded by the U.S. Department of Education.

-The SENDAS Project teams include a core team made up of key personnel for each grant activity, advisory board made up of representatives across the college to steer grant activities and make connections to college priorities, and a professional development advisory team with representation for grant-related activities.
+The SENDAS Project teams include a core team made up of key personnel for each grant activity and an advisory board made up of representatives across the college to steer grant activities and make connections to college priorities.